Psalms For Life

 and everyone trusting you shout for joy.”

-10 For David your servant’s sake
+10 For your servant David’s sake

-don’t turn away your anointed one unheard.
+don’t turn your anointed one away unheard.

 11 YHWH swore an oath to David